tryzniak/job.sova.by/content/posts/a-post-with-a-cover.md

 ---
 authors:
 - Blah
-title: A post with a cover image
+title: A post with a cover image!
 date: 2019-01-07
 published: true
 tags: